 Similar differences are observed in the management of the payroll system and prompt payment of salaries.
 Both in the government treatment arm and in the NGO treatment arm, salary delays occurred, but they were significantly more severe under government implementation - with an average delay of roughly three months in the government arm, compared to 2 months in the NGO arm.

 The salary delays display a significant negative correlation with test score improvements.
-Taking the point estimates in Table 7 at face value, going from a one-month delay (the median) to six-months delay (not uncommon in the government treatment arm) accounts for the entire difference in test scores between NGO and government.
-We interpret these findings on monitoring and salary delays as different dimensions of a common problem: low top-down accountability in the Ministry bureaucracy, especially in the link from Nairobi to the district offices.
-Salary delays were often related to the inability of Ministry officials in Nairobi to confirm the identity or payment details of teachers contracted locally, preventing timely completion of bank transfers.
-In both cases, district-level employees of the Ministry failed to carry out their duties under the program: conducting monitoring visits and reporting back information to Nairobi.
+Taking the point estimates in Table 8 at face value, an increase in salary delays of 1 months (roughly the average difference between NGO and government) accounts for one third of the difference in test scores between NGO and government.

+We interpret these findings on teacher presence, monitoring and salary delays as different dimensions of a common problem: low top-down accountability in the government bureaucracy, especially in the link from Nairobi to the district offices.
+Salary delays were often related to the inability of government officials in Nairobi to confirm the identity or payment details of teachers contracted locally, preventing timely completion of bank transfers.
+In either case, district-level employees of the Ministry failed to carry out their duties under the program: conducting monitoring visits and reporting back information to Nairobi.
 Although the SMC training was designed to compensate for this low top-down accountability, the results in Section 5.3 show that it failed to have the intended effect.
 In contrast, district-level employees of the NGO appear to be more accountable and responsive to their superiors in Nairobi.